mejedi/tarantool-avro-schema-article/EN.md

 The routines convert data between different schema revisions on the fly.
 Another tricky feature is *field defaults*: if a field was omitted, a default value from schema definition is used.

-Initially the project used the stock Apache Avro C library.
+Initially the project used stock Apache Avro C library.
 The library implements a generic data handling machinery which consults schema definition in runtime, very similar to a programming language's interpretor.
 Unfortunately, the performance was unsatisfactory, which could be attributed to frequent memory allocation, lots of indirection and the interpretor's overheads.

 We explored code generation next.
 For each schema, the specialised code implementing data transformations was generated.
 These efforts plus designing an efficient data handling runtime resulted in a major speedup.
 The generator was written in Lua and produced Lua code.
 Dynamic languages make it realy easy to generate code in runtime!
 Since the output was a human-readable Lua code, debugging was relatively easy.
 Finally we implemented a new backend in Terra (Lua dialect) targeting LLVM and got yet another impressive speedup.
 See the following sections for more details.